k8-proxy/icap-aks-delivery/Doc-Deployment.md

 #When prompt enter: yes
 ```

-- To verify everything is destroyed run `./scripts/healthchecks/azure_setup_healthcheck.sh` and script should fail
+- To verify everything is destroyed run `./scripts/healthchecks/azure_setup_healthcheck.sh` and you should get error that container and account key are not present
 [Go to top](#Deployment-of-AKS)